 Work collaboratively with academic and professional services colleagues and/or students to co-create learning and teaching activities and resources.

-Raise awareness of Library services to support learning, teaching, research and engagement, including representing and promoting the Library at formal and informal University and external meetings, internal and external quality assurance and validation events.
+Raise awareness of Library, Careers & Enterprise services to support learning, teaching, research and engagement, including representing and promoting the department at formal and informal University and external meetings, internal and external quality assurance and validation events.

-Take a lead role in delivering cross-Library and wider institutional projects in support of learning, research and/or student experience.
+Take a lead role in delivering departmental and wider institutional projects in support of learning, research and/or student experience.

-Engage proactively with relevant internal and external professional networks (e.g. CILIP Information Literacy Group) to build relationships and to share best practice and innovative ideas, e.g. through publications and/or delivery of presentations at professional conferences.
+Engage proactively with relevant internal and external professional networks (e.g., CILIP Information Literacy Group) to build relationships and to share best practice and innovative ideas (e.g., through publications and/or delivery of presentations at professional conferences).

 General responsibilities

-Maximise opportunities to engage with professional networks, including delivery of presentations and papers at conferences or other events, to represent and promote the library.
+Maximise opportunities to engage with professional networks, including delivery of presentations and papers at conferences or other events, to represent and promote the work of the team.

-Ensure the continuing development and growth of all library staff by contributing to the library’s programmes for training and development.
+Ensure the continuing development and growth of all Library, Careers & Enterprise staff by contributing to programmes for training and development.

 Actively engage with equality and diversity initiatives, to develop an inclusive and supportive environment in accordance with university policy and action plans.

 Deputise for the Academic Support Manager (Teaching and Learning) as necessary.

-Perform any other duties appropriate to the grade as may be required by the University Librarian.
+Perform any other duties appropriate to the grade as may be required by the Director of Library & Student Futures.

+Engage with the University’s commitment to put our students first and deliver services which are customer orientated, represent value for money and contribute to the financial and environmental sustainability of the University when undertaking all duties and aspects of the role.

 Comply with the personal health and safety responsibilities specified in the University Health and Safety policy.

-This role detail is a guide to the work you will initially be required to undertake.
+Please note that this role detail is a guide to the work you will initially be required to undertake.
 It may be changed from time to time to meet changing circumstances.
-It does not form part of your Contract of Employment
+It does not form part of your Contract of Employment.

 Applicants should be aware that although the role will be assigned to a specific department within the Directorate of Student Success, Administration and Support Services (DSSASS) in the first instance, we reserve the right to reassign the post to meet the future needs of the University.